samueldn/Project-Descriptions-for-Review/Machine-Learning/Capstone Project/Capstone Project.md

 ## Capstone Project Overview

-In this capstone project, you will leverage what you?ve learned throughout the Nanodegree program to solve a problem of your choice by applying machine learning algorithms and techniques.
+In this capstone project, you will leverage what you've learned throughout the Nanodegree program to solve a problem of your choice by applying machine learning algorithms and techniques.
 You will first **define** the problem you want to solve and investigate potential solutions and performance metrics.
 Next, you will **analyze** the problem through visualizations and data exploration to have a better understanding of what algorithms and features are appropriate for solving it.
 You will then **implement** your algorithms and metrics of choice, documenting the preprocessing, refinement, and postprocessing steps along the way.
 Afterwards, you will collect **results** about the performance of the models used, visualize significant quantities, and validate/justify these values.
 Finally, you will construct **conclusions** about your results, and discuss whether your implementation adequately solves the problem.

 ## Capstone Project Highlights
 This project is designed to prepare you for delivering a polished, end-to-end solution report of a real-world problem in a field of interest.
 When developing new technology, or deriving adaptations of previous technology, properly documenting your process is critical for both validating and replicating your results.